 Cannabis has been shown to have a variety of effects on mental health.
 Some people report feeling more relaxed and happy after using cannabis, while others may experience increased feelings of paranoia.
 There is currently not enough scientific evidence to say definitively how cannabis affects mental health, but there are some theories about how it may impact different people.
+However, in tiny dosages, it can have a beneficial effect.
+Due to its health benefits, an increasing number of states are legalizing it for medical use.
+In Mississippi, for instance, you must undergo a medical evaluation and receive a Mississippi medical marijuana card if you want to purchase cannabis with a higher THC content.
 Here are a few things to keep in mind if you’re considering using cannabis for your mental health.

 1. Cannabis may help relieve symptoms of anxiety and depression

 Some people find that using cannabis helps to relieve their symptoms of anxiety and depression.
 Cannabis contains compounds called cannabinoids, which can interact with the body’s endocannabinoid system.
 This system is involved in regulating mood and emotions, and it’s possible that cannabinoids from cannabis can help to improve symptoms of anxiety and depression by interacting with this system.
 We spoke with people from www.goldbee.com , a provider of CBD-rich hemp oil products, who told us “CBD has helped many of our customers with anxiety and depression.”
 It’s a natural way to improve your mood and overall sense of wellbeing.
 It is worth noting that while cannabis may help to improve symptoms of anxiety and depression for some people, other people who consume large amounts of cannabis report increased feelings of anxiety.

 2. Cannabis use may worsen symptoms of psychosis